kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 * Prefer User Login over session.start when local KS generation is not possible.
 * When calling the session.start API request - Make sure the connection between your client and the Kaltura server is encryoted and secured.
 * NEVER keep your secret keys in a front-end application (such as Flash or JavaScript).
 A KS should always be generated on the server side and then passed to the front-end.
-* Keep the secret keys in a seperated file with strict file permissions.
+* Keep the secret keys in a separate file with strict file permissions.

-Use Admin KS with care
+### Use the Admin KS with Caution

 A compromised Admin KS will allow a malicious user to gain full access to the publisher account, leading way to harm.
 Use Admin KS in between servers and with secured communication channel.

-Prefer Login of Users with Defined Roles and Permissions over Generic Admin KS Kaltura Users can be assigned a fine grained level of permissions.
+### Prefer Login of Users with Defined Roles and Permissions over a Generic Admin KS

+Kaltura Users can be assigned a fine grained level of permissions.
 This allows applications developers to provide a stronger login and authentication mechanism while not exposing the account secret keys.
 Use user.loginByLoginId providing user credentials and your account Id.

-Use Widget KS for Anonynous Public Content Playback
+### Use the Widget KS for Anonynous Public Content Playback

 The session.startWidgetSession provides an anonymous simple and light KS generation mechanism that does not require a secret.
 This type of session can be used to perform READ operations only and only on content that is defined as publicly available with no Access Control or special permissions.

 The Widget KS is perfect for cases where public content needs to be accessed freely and without secured authentication.